imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Quality - (q)

 Used to specify the quality of the output image for lossy formats like JPEG, WebP and AVIF.
 A large quality number indicates a larger output image size with high quality.
-A small quality number indicates a smaller output image size with lower quality.&#x20;
+A small quality number indicates a smaller output image size with lower quality.

 **Default Value** - `80` (can be managed from image settings in dashboard)

 {% tabs %}
 {% tab title="quality=90" %}